On the Alexander polynomial of links in lens spaces

 \end{section}

-\begin{section}{The presentation of the group of a link in a 3-manifold} The Alexander polynomial of a link may be derived from a presentation of the link group using Fox calculus~\cite{fox}.
-A classical link $L$ in the 3-sphere $S^{3}$ has a widely known Wirtinger presentation for $\pi _{1}(S^{3}\backslash L,*)$, which we recall in the beginning of this Section.
-Then we generalize this result by producing a presentation of the link group for the links in the lens spaces $L(p,q)$.
-Finally, we describe a presentation for the group of a link in any closed, connected, orientable 3-manifold $M$.
+\begin{section}{Presentation of the group of a link in a 3-manifold} The Alexander polynomial of a link may be derived from a presentation of the link group using Fox calculus~\cite{fox}.
+A classical link $L$ in the 3-sphere $S^{3}$ has a widely known Wirtinger presentation for $\pi _{1}(S^{3}\backslash L,*)$, which can be generalized by producing a presentation of the link group for links in the lens spaces $L(p,q)$.
+Finally, we describe a presentation of the group of a link in any closed, connected, orientable 3-manifold $M$.